nickjj/gemshine/README.md

 1. Open a terminal.
 2. Type `bundle outdated` in a directory with a Gemfile or supply a path to a directory with a Gemfile.
+3. Mentally parse out the gems you probably don't care about (dependencies of dependencies).
-3. Repeat step 2 until you are done checking all of your projects.
+4. Repeat step 2 and 3 until you are done checking all of your projects.
     - This is annoying when you have 15 rails projects to go through.

 **To check for updates with gemshine** involves the following awesome workflow: